pentaho/pentaho-kettle/README.md

 How to build
 --------------

-Pentaho Data Integration uses the maven framework.
+Pentaho Data Integration uses the Maven framework.

 #### Pre-requisites for building the project: